srl-labs/containerlab/docs/manual/kinds/vr-pan.md

 Palo Alto PA-VM virtualized firewall is identified with `vr-pan` or `vr-paloalto_panos` kind in the [topology file](../topo-def-file.md).
 It is built using [boxen](https://github.com/carlmontanari/boxen/) project and essentially is a Qemu VM packaged in a docker container format.

-vr-pan nodes launched with containerlab comes up pre-provisioned with SSH, and HTTPS services enabled.
+vr-pan nodes launched with containerlab come up pre-provisioned with SSH, and HTTPS services enabled.

 ## Managing vr-pan nodes